spatialthoughts/courses/python-dataviz-output/01_matplotlib_basics.md

 Python functions accept 2 types of arguments.
 - *Non Keyword Arguments*: These are referred as `*args`.
 When the number of arguments that a function takes is not fixed, it is specified as `*args`.
 In the function `plot()` above, you can specify 1 argument, 2 arguments or even 6 arguments and the function will respond accordingly.
 - *Keyword Arguments*: These are referred as `**kwargs`.
 These are specified as `key=value` pairs and usually used to specify optional parameters.
 These should always be specified after the non-keyword arguments.
-The `color='green'` in the `plot()` function is a keyboard argument.
+The `color='green'` in the `plot()` function is a keyword argument.

 One problematic area for plotting geospatial data using matplotlib is that geospatial data is typically represented as a list of x and y coordinates.
 Let's say we want to plot the following 3 points defined as a list of (x,y) tuples.